jeka-dev/jeka/README.md

 * any Java 3rd party libraries without needing to wrap it in a plugin or a specific component
 * complexity tackling the same way you do for regular code (ie utility classes, SoC, inheritance, composition,...)
 * fluent and compact syntax documented through Javadoc
-* lightness, simplicity : in essence, Jerkar engine simply performs a sequence of method invocation
+* lightness, simplicity and speed : in essence, Jerkar engine simply performs method invocations on your build build class.

 Additionally the following features were missing from mainstream existing tools :
 * run pluggable extra features (test coverage, special packaging, static code analysis,...) without editing the build file
 * write nothing-at-all for building simple/standard projects (just relying on convention and/or IDE meta-data files, even to launch static analysis tools or generate ear/war files)

-## Overcoming Java shortcomings
+### Overcoming Java shortcomings
 One believes that the verbosity and the statically typed nature of Java make it hardly suitable for expressing builds.
 Jerkar prove the opposite by :
 * compiling java build classes on the fly prior to execute them.
 This step is quick, and make the subsequent steps even faster.